-The site is neither in a conservation area or has any TPOs (see 4.2)
+The site is neither in a conservation area or has any TPOs

-The site is an existing house and grounds with hard surfacing and altered ground levels.
-Trees are located around the periphery of the site with a dense tree and shrub screen to both the West and East boundaries..
-Small and insignificant trees are located within part of the central area, along with a single mature group.
+The site consists of the grounds to the west of The Poplars grounds with altered ground levels.
+Trees are located around the periphery of the site with a dense tree and shrub screen to both the West and East boundaries.
+Small and insignificant trees are located within part of the central area, along with a single mature group which are outside the development site.
 No trees are prominent in the wider landscape.